 Also, monitoring for increased fuel consumption and/or reduced output could indicate a more serious problem, such as compromised integrity of rotary components within the turbine.
 Such issues can lead to displacement or damage to toothed gears, blade damage or fatigue failures and other structural damage that will ultimately impact a system’s performance.

 Sensors need to handle the harsh environment in which turbines exist.
 They need to be able to consistently deliver accurate readings amid high-speed blade rotation, rapid airflows, high temperatures, and large-amplitude vibrations.

-Parker’s SensoNODE™ Blue sensors and SCOUT™ Mobile software allow users to monitor conditions using multiple sensors simultaneously, each measuring the temperature, pressure, or humidity of specific points within a system.
+Parker’s SensoNODE™ Blue sensors and Voice of the Machine™ Software allow users to monitor conditions using multiple sensors simultaneously, each measuring the temperature, pressure, or humidity of specific points within a system.
 Using Bluetooth technology, the sensors transmit large volumes of data to mobile devices wirelessly, keeping operators out of dangerous situations.

 Small and easy to install, SensoNODE Blue sensors eliminate the heavy, complex wiring setups that could limit the versatility of the sensors and stunt the monitoring process.
 Since no wires exist, they’re not at risk of being caught in moving parts, which means quicker and lower costs for the commissioning process.